gfeiden/starspot/starspot/color/readme.md

-# Bolometric Corrections and Color Transformations
+# Bolometric Corrections for Stellar Models

-MARCS bolometric corrections and color transformation tables computed for the entire grid by Casagrande & VandenBerg (2014, MNRAS, 444, 392).
-Full routines and tables available at
+MARCS bolometric correction tables computed for the entire grid of MARCS models (Gustafsson et al. 2008, A&A, 486, 951) by Casagrande & VandenBerg (2014, MNRAS, 444, 392).
+Full routines and tables are available at

 ftp://cdsarc.u-strasbg.fr/pub/cats/J/MNRAS/444/392/